jshih08/tamuhack2021/README.md

 # tamuhack2021
-front end is in the Kiosk folder.
-Use yarn install & yarn start to launch the Electron app backend server is in server.py
+Front end is in the Kiosk folder.
+Use yarn install & yarn start to launch the Electron app

+Backend server is in server.py